vkriznar/backend-developer-task/README.md

+Setup process:
+* Create python virtual env `python -m venv .venv`
+* Enter virtual env: On windows`.venv\scripts\activate` or Linux `source .venv/bin/activate`
+* Install all python dependencies `pip install -r requirements.txt`
+* Run Python: FastAPI which is specified in `.vscode/launch.json`

 # Notes API

 Create REST API that allows users to manage their notes.
 Notes can be organized into folders for easier management.
 API should allow user authentication through basic HTTP authentication (username and password).
 The goal is to build a simple but secure and easily scalable service.

 ### Entities
 * Basic user info (name, username, password) should be stored in the database